Mbarmem/Grafana.Dashboard/docker/grafana/README.md

 ## Grafana Config

-#### Modify the username and password in the grafana config.ini file under security sub-heading.
+#### Modify the username and password in the grafana.ini file under security sub-heading.

 ###### Default username: admin